An enforceable legal will that holds sway after you pass on and respects your wishes is a key part of your financial planning.

 LegalWills.ca is Canada’s most popular online will service.

 The company was founded in 2000 and is based out of Ontario, Canada.
-LegalWills offers legal estate planning document creation services in all provinces, except Quebec.
+LegalWills offers legal estate planning document creation services in all provinces and territories in Canada.

 In addition to a last will and testament, you can use their platform to create mirror wills for a spouse, power of attorney, living wills, expatriate wills and more.